Self-care in general has transformed a lot over the years.

 It began simply as a way to encourage people (especially moms) to do more for themselves.

-And, that’s all well and good, but somewhere along the way, it became something a lot of people now feel like they are forced to do.
+And, that’s all well and good, but somewhere along the way, it became something many people now feel like they are forced to do.

 Well, Sunday is actually the perfect day to dedicate to yourself since it is often already a day of rest for many people.